 Night and day I pondered until I saw the connection between the justice of God and the statement that “the just shall live by faith.”
 Then I grasped that the justice of God is that righteousness by which through grace and sheer mercy God justifies us through faith.
 Thereupon I felt myself to be reborn and to have gone through open doors into paradise.
 The whole of Scripture took on a new meaning, and whereas before the ‘justice of God’ had filled me with hate, now it became to me inexpressibly sweet in great love.
 This passage of Paul became to me a gate to heaven.

-If you have a true faith that Christ is your Saviour, then at once you have a gracious God, for faith leads you in and opens up God’s heart and will, that you should see pure grace and overflowing love.
+If you have a true faith that Christ is your Savior, then at once you have a gracious God, for faith leads you in and opens up God’s heart and will, that you should see pure grace and overflowing love.
 This it is to behold God in faith that you should look upon his fatherly, friendly heart, in which there is no anger nor ungraciousness.
 He who sees God as angry does not see him rightly but looks only on a curtain as if a dark cloud had been drawn across his face.

 THE ETERNAL RESULTS OF JUSTIFICATION